LuisGuillen03/NLP_MCD/README.md

 # SMS Classification (NLP_MCD)

 This project implements a **full text‑classification pipeline** to identify SMS messages as `ham` (legitimate) or `spam`.
-Compared with earlier versions, the folder structure and the set of available deep models have been updated.
 The code downloads and prepares the dataset, balances the classes, trains classical and lightweight deep‑learning models, compares their performance, and generates visualisations of the results.

 ## Repository structure